jes/scamp-cpu/doc/OS.md

 The kinds of places that a program might want to read or write include:

  - files on disk
- - serial devices (I want at least 2, might not be too hard to support more)
+ - serial devices (I want at least 2, might not be too hard to support more, and the hardware has provision for 4)

 Currently serial devices are implemented with fixed file descriptors.
 Fd 3 is always the serial console.
 It might be worth making a new file type for "device files" so that the